Ross Fenning

 Advanced

-Apache Spark, AWS Glue, DevOps, Docker, Elasticsearch/OpenSearch, GNU Make, Jupyter, Kubernetes, LaTeX, Linux, Node.js, PostgreSQL, RabbitMQ, Scaleway, Serverless, Solr, SPARQL, Terraform/OpenTofu, Terragrunt
+Apache Spark, AWS Glue, BigQuery, DevOps, Docker, Elasticsearch/OpenSearch, GCP, GNU Make, Jupyter, Kubernetes, LaTeX, Linux, Node.js, PostgreSQL, RabbitMQ, Serverless, Solr, SPARQL, Terraform/OpenTofu, Terragrunt

 Intermediate

-ActiveMQ, FastAPI, GCP, Haskell, Kafka, Langchain, LLMs, MongoDB, Ollama, PostGIS, Prolog, Redis, Soft Systems Methodology, Typescript
+ActiveMQ, FastAPI, Haskell, Kafka, Langchain, LLMs, MongoDB, Ollama, PostGIS, Prolog, Redis, Scaleway, Soft Systems Methodology, Typescript

 Novice